Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Results

-\begin{summary} \textbf{Human-Competitiveness (RQ2):} All LLM configurations yield significant improvements over the original code, with large effect size for all prompt strategies that incorporate context.
-However, the developer solutions outperform all LLM configurations, suggesting that LLMs are still \textit{generally} not human-competitive. o4-mini generally yielded comparable performance to Gemini when both forms of context were included, suggesting that the prompting strategy is more important than the model size.
-There are \textit{individual tasks} where LLMs proposed innovative solutions that outperform developers, particularly in the \texttt{Kafka} and \texttt{Netty} projects. \end{summary}
+\begin{summary} \textbf{Performance Improvement Evaluation (RQ1):} LLMs can improve the performance of real code, but statistically lag behind human developers.
+Commercial closed models generally outperforming open-weight alternatives.
+A meaningful description of the performance problem in the prompt is crucial for effective LLM optimization.
+The overall landscape is characterized by high volatility---models can degrade performance on some tasks, but can also occasionally discover novel strategies that surpass human experts. \end{summary}

 \subsection{Do LLMs Propose Similar Performance Improvements to Developers?
-(RQ3)}
+(RQ2)}

 We now discuss \emph{what kinds} of improvements LLMs suggest, and how similar they are to the developer baseline.
-To do so, we manually labeled each generated LLM solution using one of three codes (match, alignment, and divergence; see Section~\ref{sec:labeling}).
+To do so, we manually labeled each generated LLM solution using one of three codes (match, alignment, and divergence, following the taxonomy detailed in Section~\ref{sec:labeling}).